 Indian equities were also buoyed by tax cuts for the corporate sector.
 The rising risk appetite resulted in a pick-up in broader markets in the form of mid and small caps.
-The NIFTY 50 index hit an all-time high in January 2020, only to plunge in March 2020 due to fears of the COVID-19 impact rans giving .
-The Indian brokerage industry has on the economy.
+The NIFTY 50 index hit an all-time high in January 2020, only to plunge in March 2020 due to fears of the COVID-19 impact on the economy.
 The slide resulted in large-caps giving up their modest gains and ending FY2020 with a decline of 26% (NIFTY 50) while the NIFTY midcap 100 and NIFTY smallcap 100 Indices fell by 36% and 46%, respectively.